 What knowledge will students gain and what skills will they develop as a consequence of this topic?

+Know

-Know Characteristics of the tropical rainforest in terms of its structure Distribution of the tropical rainforest Examples of plant and animal species in the tropical rainforest and how they adapt to the conditions Deforestation and its impact on biodiversity of the tropical rainforest and the nutrient cycle The lifestyle of indigenous people of the tropical rainforest What palm oil is and why it is produced What ecotourism is and opportunities for ecotourism in the tropical rainforest VIQA
+Characteristics of the tropical rainforest in terms of its structure

+Distribution of the tropical rainforest

+Examples of plant and animal species in the tropical rainforest and how they adapt to the conditions

+Deforestation and its impact on biodiversity of the tropical rainforest and the nutrient cycle

+The lifestyle of indigenous people of the tropical rainforest

+What palm oil is and why it is produced

+What ecotourism is and opportunities for ecotourism in the tropical rainforest

+Apply

+Knowledge of the sun and the tilt of the earth to explain the climate of the tropical rainforest

+Knowledge of the threats facing the indigenous people of the tropical rainforest to understand how their lives are threatened

+Knowledge of the demand for palm oil products to explain why its production is leading to widespread deforestation

+Knowledge of the suggested cost of materials to budget for and design an ecotourism resort

+Extend

-Knowledge of the sun and the tilt of the earth to explain the climate of the tropical rainforest Knowledge of the threats facing the indigenous people of the tropical rainforest to understand how their lives are threatened Knowledge of the demand for palm oil products to explain why its production is leading to widespread deforestation Knowledge of the suggested cost of materials to budget for and design an ecotourism resort Extend Assess whether governments have a role to play in protecting the indigenous people of the tropical rainforest Consider solutions/alternatives to palm oil production Evaluate the sustainability of ecotourism in the tropical rainforest What subject specific language will be used and developed in this topic?
-What opportunities are available for assessing the progress of students? canopy, emergent, buttress roots, decomposers, nutrients, biodiversity, convectional rain, distribution, adaptation, indigenous people, slash and burn, shifting cultivation, palm oil, plantation, ecotourism, deforestation, afforestation, sustainability Assessment will take 3 main forms: In starters, plenaries and during the lessons - formative assessment to reinforce prior knowledge e.g. word searches, bingo, memory recall, definition matches etc. For homeworks -tasks that require students to research new knowledge.
-For example researching how animals and plants adapt to the conditions in the TRF Summative assessments: multiple-choice, one mark answers, extended answers in test or exam conditions or as end-of-unit tests.
+Assess whether governments have a role to play in protecting the indigenous people of the tropical rainforest Consider solutions/alternatives to palm oil production Evaluate the sustainability of ecotourism in the tropical rainforest

+What subject specific language will be used and developed in this topic?
+What opportunities are available for assessing the progress of students? canopy, emergent, buttress roots, decomposers, nutrients, biodiversity, convectional rain, distribution, adaptation, indigenous people, slash and burn, shifting cultivation, palm oil, plantation, ecotourism, deforestation, afforestation, sustainability In starters, plenaries and during the lessons - formative assessment and retrieval practice to reinforce prior knowledge e.g., word searches, bingo, memory recall, definition matches etc.

+For homework -tasks that require students to research new knowledge.
+For example, researching how animals and plants adapt to the conditions in the TRF Summative assessments: multiple-choice, one-mark answers, extended answers in test or exam conditions or as end-of-unit tests.
 Key word meaning and spelling tests are included as part of the focus on building a knowledge bank of geographical vocabulary